Tax Reporting Statement

 Lists other reportable income, such as royalty payments from grantor trusts, other income, and substitute payments made in lieu of dividends.
 Royalty payments are generally reported on your federal income tax return, Form 1040, Schedule E.

-Beginning with 2013, we report Line 3, Other Income, on this consolidated Tax Reporting Statement.
-In past years, we reported Other Income on a statement, mailed separately.
 Other Income includes credit adjustments for substitute payments in lieu of qualified dividends, or certain credits, adjustments, or other income.
 Following IRS regulations, National Financial reports Other Income if you received other miscellaneous income totaling at least $600 during the tax year.
 We determine your total other income by adding together the other miscellaneous income amounts in all your accounts (under the same Taxpayer ID) for which National Financial Services LLC (NFS) is the payer.
+Beginning with 2013 we reported Line 3, Other Income, on this consolidated Tax Reporting Statement.
 See the FAQ in this guide, "I did not receive a separate Form 1099-MISC, reporting "Other Income," (Line 3).
 Where is it?"

 Substitute payments in lieu of dividends are generally reported on the "Other Income" line of your federal income tax return, Form 1040, and should be taxed at federal ordinary income tax rates.